-She was a tiny person physically, but she loomed large in her family in part because of her longevity.
+Grandma was a tiny person physically, but she loomed large in her family in part because of her longevity.
 Born in 1915, she died in 2019 at age 104.
 I have clear, vivid memories of her because I knew her when I was an adult, a middle-aged adult.
-We were pen pals for decades, and as a fan of the written word, I now am the proud recipient of many of her diaries, I have relived many of her days with her as I paged through her journals.
+We were pen pals for decades, and as the proud recipient of many of her diaries, I have relived many of her days with her as I paged through her journals.

 Drawing on those diaries, her letters, my memories and the memories of some of the other people in our family and community who will never forget her, I wrote a biography, Fruitful Labor: How to Live to 104 Gracefully, Gratefully.
 Today is launch day!

 Fruitful Labor describes Grandma’s life, her faith, her labor and, to a lesser extent, her pies (more about her pies here).
 The phrase “fruitful labor” doesn’t just refer to Grandma’s pies, though.
 It’s also used on Philippians 1:21 in reference to life here on earth.
 At her request, I read a passage from Philippians at Grandma’s funeral when she died two years ago.
 She didn’t just fill space during her lifetime; she was a faithful servant.